CodingByGopal/React-FreeGamesGo/README.md

 ## Development And Optimizations

-FreeGamesGo has been developed using React.js and Tailwind css.
-To give website a morden look react top loading bar and react-loader-spinner has been used.
-For providing smooth animations, skeleton loading and lazy image loading, Intersection observer Api has been used.
+FreeGamesGo has been developed using React.js and Tailwind CSS.
+To give the website a modern look react top loading bar and react-loader-spinner have been used.
+For providing smooth animations, skeleton loading, and lazy image loading, Intersection observer API has been used.

 ## Resource